OctopusDeploy/blog/blog/2024-01/git-resources-in-deployments/index.md

 Octopus previously required you to bundle these resources into an artifact, like a zip archive.
 These build outputs existed just so Octopus could reference them later, to extract and use during a deployment.
 This felt unnatural and added extra steps to what should be a simple process.
 If the file is right there in your repository, why can’t you use it in your deployment directly?

-Recent updates to Octopus have made it possible to source these dependencies directly from the Git repository in a deployment process.
+Recent updates to Octopus will make it possible to source these dependencies directly from the Git repository in a deployment process.

 ## The benefits of sourcing from Git